Connection in Salsa

 Tips: Most people have a standard level of energy when leading.
 As a leader take time to think about the moves in your repertoire which requires unusually higher energy to lead.

 Initiation a Connection

-Once in a good leading position the challenge is to initiate a soft but noticeable connection with your partner without disturbing your follower.
-When I lead I always try to create as much time as possible between the initiation of connection and the lead; this means that I will often make contact with hands even though it is not where I plan to lead from.
+Once in a good leading position, the challenge is to initiate a soft but noticeable connection with your partner without disturbing your follower.
+When I lead I always try to create as much time as possible between the initiation of connection and the lead; this means that I will often make contact with hands even though it is not where I plan to lead.
 This, I believe, will give the followers an early indication of possible directions.

 Developing the Connection